Chaim Yellin

-Chaim Yellin (חיים ילין; Chaimas Jelinas; 1912–1944) was a Yiddish poet and leader of the resistance movement in the Kovno Ghetto during the German occupation of Lithuania.
+Chaim Yellin (חיים ילין; Chaimas Jelinas; 1912–1944) was a Jewish partisan leader of the resistance movement in the Kovno Ghetto during the German occupation of Lithuania during World War II.

 Biography

-Haim Yellin was born in the town of Vilkija to a Jewish family.
+Chaim Yellin was born in the town of Vilkija to a Jewish family.
 His parents, Eliezer Yellin and Esther Rivel, spoke Hebrew, which was the language of instruction for Jews in the town at the time.

-During the First World War, the Jews of Lithuania were expelled by order of the Chief of Staff of the Russian Army in 1915, and his family was pushed to Voronezh.
+During World War I, Jews were expelled from areas close to the Eastern Front by order of the Chief of Staff of the Imperial Russian Army in 1915, and his family was pushed to Voronezh.
 There they witnessed the October Revolution and the Russian Civil War.
 As a result, his father changed his views considerably and Yiddish became spoken more in their home.